Docupilot

 As Number

-As Number helper converts any given input to a valid number.
+As Number converts any given input to a valid number.

 Syntax: {{as_number FieldName}}